10 Aug 20 by justatest

 Return of the Repressed

-Further explorations with the classic materials of wood, oil colour, and canvas (along with some extra string and paper around the smashed middle canvas).
+Further explorations with the classic materials of wood, oils, and canvas (along with some extra string and paper around the smashed middle canvas).

-I employed a piping bag (used for decorating cakes) to apply the oil paint to the canvas on the right, wherein the act of painting took on the properties and guise of a sculptural event.
+I employed a piping bag (used for decorating cakes) to apply the oil paint to the canvas on the right.
+It was as if the act of painting became an event having the properties and guise (the three-dimensionality) of sculpture.